doublez13/Bare-Metal-Kubernetes-Setup/README.md

 # Bare Metal Kubernetes Cluster Setup

-This is a very basic setup (with example configs) for setting up a bare metal Kubernetes cluster.
+This repository is a step by step guide for configuring a bare metal Kubernetes cluster.
 This is really just an organized collection of my notes and configs, but others can use these as a starting point.

 ![alt text](src/Bare-Metal-Kube.png)

 ## Configuration: